g-e-kenney/prettyClusters/README.md

 - [Development](https://github.com/g-e-kenney/prettyClusters/#development) information, including updates (most recent: 20211214) and a to-do list

 ## Important note
-This is very much a work in progress, and I'm a biochemist doing terrible things to code.
-There will be bugs.
-I'll do what I can to address them; if you've come up with a fix, I'm happy to try to incorporate it!
+This is very much a work in progress, and I'm a biochemist doing terrible things to code: there will be bugs.
+I'll do what I can to address them, and if you've come up with a fix, I'm happy to try to incorporate it!
+Also, I want to emphasize that this package is utterly reliant on some excellent R packages (particularly [gggenes](https://github.com/wilkox/gggenes) and [tidygraph](https://github.com/thomasp85/tidygraph)).

 ## Why?
 I spend a lot of time working with bacterial gene clusters.
 I wanted some sort of tool that could:
 - Export diagrams of gene clusters as vector files for figures.
 - Export diagrams with multiple gene clusters in the same relative scale.
 - Import gene metadata from the JGI's [IMG database](https://img.jgi.doe.gov/index.html), which has many genomes, metagenomes, and so on that are absent from NCBI's NR database (and UniProt), or that are present but poorly annotated in databases like NCBI/WGS.
+Also, the metadata is more detailed and less obnoxious than GenBank files.
 - Handle hypothetical and predicted proteins helpfully (i.e. by identifying new groups of hypothetical proteins that frequently appear in the genomic neighborhoods of interest).
 - Integrate into workflows using sequence similarity networks generated via the [EFI-EST toolset](https://efi.igb.illinois.edu/efi-est/).
 - Interrogate similarity of genomic neighborhoods without relying on the sequence similarity of genes of interest - I did not want to have to make the assumption that sequence similarity and gene cluster similarity necessarily track, since that's not always a sound assumption.

 I haven't encountered anything that quite handles all of those things in one go, so...

 ## The `prettyClusters` toolset